Classes & Programs / DanceBallet

 Ballet VI and VII

 Advanced level of Classical ballet and conditioning, including the appropriate level of pointe technique (for female students), Barre for Dancers, and the choice of one appropriate level contemporary, lower level ballet or conditioning class.
-Choices include: Jazz, Modern, Musical Theatre, Hip Hop, Barre, or Yoga.
+Choices include: Jazz, Modern, Contemporary, Musical Theatre, Hip Hop, Barre, or Yoga.